-When fingerlings (16.5 g MBW; 7,500 fish $ha^{-1}$ ) of walking catfish were reared, highest average growth (360 g MBW) was obtained when fish were reared with water chestnut, followed by control (282.5 g MBW), fish + waterhyacinth (237.9 g MBW), and fish + water chestnut + waterhyacinth (224.5 g MBW).
-Treatment-wise average survival rate was 68.1, 68.1, 48.8, and 44.4% in control (fish only), fish + water chestnut, fish + waterhyacinth, and fish + water chestnut +waterhyacinth, respectively.
-The lower survival and growth rate in fish + waterhyacinth and fish + waterhyacinth + water chestnut systems was probably due to competition for space and nutrients, very low primary productivity (58.3 to 98.8 mg C $m^{-3} h^{-1}$ ), and low intensity of light penetration.
-Fish yield (Figure 9) was highest in combination with water chestnut $(1.8 \text{ t ha}^{-1})$ , which was higher than the control (fish only; $1.46 \text{ t ha}^{-1}$ ).
-Fish yield in terms of production (t ha-1 in 120 d) in fish + water chestnut treatment was, however, significantly higher (P < 0.05) than yield in fish + waterhyacinth and fish + water chestnut + waterhyacinth.
+was obtained when fish were reared with water chestnut, followed by the control (282.5 g MBW), fish + waterhyacinth (237.9 g MBW), and fish + water chestnut + waterhyacinth (224.5 g MBW).
+Treatment-wise average survival rate was $68.1,\,68.1,\,48.8$ and $44.4\,\%$ in control (only fish), fish + water chestnut, fish + waterhyacinth, and fish + water chestnut + waterhyacinth, respectively.
+The lower survival and growth rates in fish + waterhyacinth and fish + waterhyacinth + water chestnut systems were probably due to competition for space and nutrients, very low primary productivity (58.3 to 98.8 mg C m-3 h-1) and low intensity of light penetration.
+The fish yield (Figure 9) was highest in combination with water chestnut (1.8 t ha^{-1}), which was higher than the control (fish only; 1.46 t ha^{-1}).
+Fish yield in terms of production (t ha-1 in 120 d) in the fish + water chestnut treatment was however significantly higher (P < 0.05) than yield in fish + waterhyacinth and fish + water chestnut + waterhyacinth treatments.
 However, there was no significant variation between yields with fish only and fish + water chestnut.
-Fish yield significantly declined in presence of either only waterhyacinth $(0.79 \text{ t ha}^{-1})$ or in the combined presence of water chestnut and waterhyacinth $(0.82 \text{ t } \text{ha}^{-1})$ .
+The fish yield significantly declined in presence of either only waterhyacinth $(0.79 \text{ t } \text{ha}^{-1})$ or in combined presence of water chestnut and waterhyacinth (0.82 t ha^{-1}) .
 Growth is the manifestation of the net outcome of energy gains and losses within a framework of abiotic and biotic conditions.
-In this experiment, existence impact of waterhyacinth on production PI of fish was highly significant (P < 0.05), while there was no significant variation among PI in presence of water chestnut.
-Due to higher yield, production size index (648) and PI (194.9) of walking catfish culture along with water chestnut appeared promising.
-This indicates the possibility of integrated farming of fish and water chestnut, where fish gets sufficient natural food and growth remains unaffected.
-Observations on apparent feed conversion ratio (AFCR)
+In this experiment, existence impact of waterhyacinth on production PI of fish was highly significant (P <0.05) while there was no significant variation among PI in presence of water chestnut.
+Due to higher yield, production size index (648) and PI (194.9), of walking catfish culture along with water chestnut appeared promising.
+This indicates the possibility of integrated farming of fish and water chestnut where fish gets sufficient natural food and growth remains unaffected.
+Observations of apparent feed conversion ratio (AFCR) also support the conclusion of effective utilization of ecological niches, as AFCR ranged between 1.09 and 1.39.